kristofk-com/kristofk.github.io/_posts/2019-01-20-the-effective-executive.md

 Now this is obviously oversimplifying Netflix, but the principles are there.
 Every employee at Netflix is a Knowledge worker and an effective executive.

 I recommend this book to anyone who hasn’t gotten deep into the self development, soft skills and professional growth books.
 If you have already read books on books on self development, then you probably heard all these principles so you could skip this book.

-My affiliate link to buy this book on Amazon:
----